Plasmid Therapy

 Dr Muhammad Kamruzzaman

-Kamal is a Research Scientist at the Centre for Infectious Diseases and Microbiology, Westmead Institute for Medical Research and Senior Research Fellow (Faculty of Medicine) at the University of Sydney.
+Kamal is a Senior Scientist at the Centre for Infectious Diseases and Microbiology, Westmead Institute for Medical Research and a Senior Lecturer (Faculty of Medicine) at the University of Sydney.
 He worked as a CRE Research Fellow at the University of Sydney from Sep.
 2011 to February 2014.

 His Major research expertise is in the field of Bacterial genetics, mobile genetic elements (plasmids and bacteriophages) and antibiotic resistance genetics.
-His research work has been published in major journals such as Nature and PNAS with >1800 citations.
-His current research focuses on understanding the biology of antimicrobial resistance (AMR) plasmids and designing an effective AMR plasmid curing strategy, including CRISPR-Cas-based AMR curing.
-He has been a Chief Investigator of NHMRC grants totalling >$1.2 million AUD.
+His research work has been published in major journals such as Nature and PNAS with >2400 citations.
+His current research focuses on understanding the biology of antibiotic resistance (AbR) plasmids and developing effective therapies to eradicate AbR plasmids.
+He developed solutions to cure and prevent antibiotic resistance and successfully tested them in mice and started treating humans to eradicate antibiotic resistance.
+He has been a Chief Investigator of NHMRC and MRFF grants totaling >$3.2 million AUD.

 Enquiries